mohcineelharras/autogen-experiments/README.md

 ![UML Diagram](ressources/uml_diagram_coding_team.png)

-*Caption: Screenshot of the UML diagram illustrating the personas' interactions.*
+*Screenshot of the UML diagram illustrating the personas' interactions.*

 ![Simulation in Progress](ressources/screenshot_example.png)

-*Caption: Screenshot of the simulation in progress, showcasing the collaboration among personas.*
+*Screenshot of the simulation in progress, showcasing the collaboration among personas.*

 ## Tools and Libraries